Skanyi/terraform-projects/monitoring/README.md

 Update the `variables.tf` profile variable if you are not using the default profile.

-Update the `secret.tfvars` file with the output values of the [Setting up EKS with Terraform, Helm and a Load balance]()
+Update the `secret.tfvars` file with the output values of the [Setting up EKS Cluster with Terraform, Helm and a Load balancer](https://github.com/Skanyi/terraform-projects/tree/main/eks) module.

 Format the the project